 2. Preview what you’re about to read

 It’s more challenging to comprehend what you’re reading when you have little to no idea what it’s about.

-Before you sit down to read something, especially if it’s a challenging text, preview the document first.
+So before you sit down to read something, especially if it’s a challenging text, preview the document first.

-What are you about you read?
+What are you about to read?
 Who wrote it, and why?
 What do you think the text will entail?

 3. Track your reading progress